felixfontein/ansible-hosttech_dns/README.md

 ## Releasing, Deprecation and Versioning

 We release new versions once there are new features or bugfixes.
 Deprecations can happen, and we try to announce them a long time in advance.
 We currently do not plan breaking changes, so there will be no new major release anytime soon.

+## Contributing

+Please create issues to report problems or request new features, and create PRs to fix bugs or add new features.
+If you want to do a refactoring PR, please create an issue first to discuss the refactoring.

+Please follow the general Ansible contributor guidelines; see the [Ansible Community Guide](https://docs.ansible.com/ansible/latest/community/index.html).

 ## More information